The focus of this webinar is on releases of liens also known as waivers and releases of liens, and the one thing you should do with every release.

 1. Watch out for releases titled as “conditional” that are not

 Sometimes you may see releases that are titled as conditional releases, but they do not have conditional release language in it.
 So, be careful with that.
 You may get a release thinking that you need that you need a conditional release and that it’s a conditional release, but in fact, legally, it is not.
-So, it has to have a specific condition in it like the one that I have shown you above.
+So, it has to have a specific condition in it like the one that we have shown above.

 2. Indicate the amount of money to satisfy the condition (not $10)